kmandalas/webclient-showcase/README.md

 ## Project structure

-In order to demonstrate the usage of WebClient for service-to-service communication we will use Spring Cloud with Consul for service discovery.
+In order to demonstrate the usage of WebClient for service-to-service communication we will use Spring Cloud with [HashiCorp Consul](https://www.consul.io) for service discovery.
 Apart from this each microservice will be based on Spring Boot and we will also bring Spring Data R2DBC into play in order to integrate with a PostgreSQL database using a reactive driver.
 A diagram of our components is shown below: